focallocal/first-login-redirect/README.md

 ## How It Works

 ### Redirect Logic
-- Checks if user is Trust Level 0 (new user)
+- Checks if user is a member of any groups
-- Detects when they complete signup/login
+- Detects when they navigate to the homepage
-- Redirects them once to `/g` (groups page)
+- Redirects them to configured URL (default: `/g`)
-- Uses sessionStorage to prevent redirect loops
+- Stops redirecting once they join any group
+- Can be disabled independently of banner

 ### Welcome Banner
-- Only shown on the groups index page (`/g`)
+- Shows on groups index page (`/g`) by default
-- Only visible to Trust Level 0 users
+- Visibility controlled by trust level settings
+- Can be disabled independently of redirect
 - Automatically hidden once user reaches Trust Level 1
 - Positioned at top of groups list using `before-groups-index` outlet